 The miscellaneous category includes all of the remaining travel equipment.
 The first-aid kit is a topic of its own.
 Special packing lists are available on the Internet and you can always modify these to match your own personal needs.
 Pack any medications which you take regularly along with spares and the leaflets with the international names of the medications.
 Your pharmacy or general practitioner can advise you with regard to your specific destination.
 Remember to choose the right clothing and shoes for the season, climate and your needs.
 Last of all, consider where you plan to sleep: would you like an extra tent or an awning?
 Perhaps a hammock?
 A sleeping bag?
 Or bedding with quilts, pillows and sheets?
 Let our packing list inspire you to find the perfect solution.

 Preparing your leisure equipment is probably the most fun part.
 Games, music and books, badminton rackets and frisbees, cameras and guitars, swimming clothing, sunbathing equipment, a surfboard, binoculars and writing equipment – and whatever else you like to do in your free time.
+And don`t forget to pack the right backpack.
 Once everything is prepared, planned and packed then you are ready to go at last – we wish you all the best with your van camping vacation!

 Photos: La Strada & Christian Adam